AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

 `AFL_STATSD` (and the other related environment variables `AFL_STATSD_HOST`, `AFL_STATSD_PORT`, `AFL_STATSD_TAGS_FLAVOR`) you can automatically send metrics to your favorite StatsD server.
-Depending on your StatsD server, you will be able to monitor, trigger alerts, or perform actions based on these metrics (e.g: alert on slow exec/s for a new build, threshold of crashes, time since last crash > X, etc.).
+Depending on your StatsD server, you will be able to monitor, trigger alerts, or perform actions based on these metrics (e.g.: alert on slow exec/s for a new build, threshold of crashes, time since last crash > X, etc.).

 The selected metrics are a subset of all the metrics found in the status and in the plot file.
 The list is the following: `cycle_done`, `cycles_wo_finds`,